Exis Technologies launches new ADR capability

 The ADR Dangerous Goods List is available as part of Hazcheck Data, a ‘toolkit’ which can be integrated into customers’ software systems.

-Exis has also added an ADR module to IMDG Code e-learning, an online training course which was developed in collaboration with the International Maritime Organization.
+Exis has also added an ADR module to IMDG Code e-learning, an online training course which meets the mandatory training requirements in Chapter 1.3 of the IMDG Code.

 Students taking the IMDG Code course can now opt to include additional road transport elements covering the general provisions of ADR, additional documentation requirements, ADR carriage requirements and ADR exemptions.